 Before signing a contract, be sure to ask any questions that arise regarding the terms and conditions in order to avoid surprises later.
 Your developer should be more than willing to provide explanations for anything that may seem confusing or ambiguous.
 Some important aspects you might want to inquire about include:

-- The scope of work included in the project price.
+- The scope of design work is included in the project price.

-- Number of revisions allowed within the agreed-upon budget.
+- The number of revisions allowed within the agreed-upon budget.